-- Avoid using masks for costumes as they make it hard for children to see what’s around them, including cars.
+- Do not use masks.
+Masks make it hard for children to see what’s around them, including cars.
 Try a hypoallergenic (less likely to cause an allergic reaction), non-toxic make-up kit instead.

 - Costumes should fit properly to prevent trips and falls.
-Avoid items such as oversized shoes, high heels, long dresses or capes.
+Avoid items such as oversized shoes, high heels, long dresses and long capes.

-- Put your child’s name, address and phone number on his costume.
+- Put your child’s name, address and phone number on their costume.

-- Remove make-up before bed to prevent possible skin and eye irritation.
+- Remove make-up before bedtime to prevent possible skin and eye irritation.